26

 SAME AGAIN CITY?

-Manager Ian Rush is likely to
+Manager Ian Rush is likely to pick

-pick the same side today to that which beat Rushden & Diamonds
+the same side today to that which beat Rushden & Diamonds

 3-1 last week.
-The Blues face another six-pointer
+The Blues face another six-pointer with

-with their first ever visit to Aggborough
+their first ever visit to Aggborough to play Kidderminster

-to play Kidderminster Harriers.
-Another victory today
+Harriers.
+Another victory today will ease the relegation

-the Blues aim for a safety target of around 48 points.
+pressure considerably as the Blues aim for a safety target

 Rush is looking for City to carry on where they left

 off on Saturday.
-“The
+“The atmosphere on the training

 rund this week has been great, but that’s only